Back to Nutrition

 Again as with any of the prepackaged mix diets, or lab blocks, when making up the diet yourself be sure to offer fresh fruits and veggies at the very least three times a week.

-When feeding your rat give only what can be consumed in a 24 hour period, in that way you can be sure of maintaining freshness and be aware of how much your rat eats.
+When feeding your rat give only what can be consumed within a 24 hour period, in that way you can be sure of maintaining freshness and be aware of how much your rat eats.
 Rats do like to hide their stash so you might want to investigate their favorite hang outs to make sure they are eating the amount you are placing in their dishes.

 Your rat likes to get treats as much as you like to give them.
 As much as we all want to stick with the healthiest of treats, most of us are guilty of giving them the occasional “unhealthy” snack.
 Moderation and common sense are the keys.